Rolleiflex SL 2000 with digital back „SWVS“ (2017)

 Light reflected from green plants contains a large share of infrared frequencies, invisible to us mere humans but not so for the digital sensor.
 If the infrared cut filter is missing (as in this case), the color reproduction gets completely off-balance, like here:

 Luckily, there are separate infrared cut filters available (B&W 486) – though not for free - which cure the problem and make the green appear again.

-In principle, there should also be occasional moirée on fine structures – we’ll see.
+In principle, there should also be occasional moirée on fine structures – we will see.

 This is the completed back:

 Weight is 275 grams, 50 grams less than the film magazine, even if it includes an obsolete focal plane shutter, a battery and a display.
 Looking at it, the film magazine would not have to be that heavy, it is - in small scale - a symbol of the demise of Rollei.

 The magazine includes such a stunning number of individual parts, and it is so obvious that cost was no issue for the design, no wonder if was so expensive, it cost more than a complete body or two from other makes (and the image only shows the parts I have not used further!).

 To compete with Samsung or Sony, Rollei would have had to learn more than autofocus and sensor technology…